 I bought a cheese business at the end of the 1980’s, enrolled in night classes to learn the basics of cheesemaking and got stuck in.
 After a couple of years expanding the business I had the opportunity to buy the venerable old firm of Paxton & Whitfield, which was going through something of a lean patch.
 We built the business and Paxton & Whitfield became, once more, respected for its quality and I was granted the honour of three Royal Warrants of Appointment as cheesemonger to HM The Queen, HM Queen Elizabeth the Queen Mother and HRH the Prince of Wales.

-I accepted an offer that came out of the blue to buy the cheese business and moved on to my third career when I set up Loose Chippings, which I find absorbing and rewarding, constantly throwing up new challenges as clients each bring their own requirements to a project.
+I accepted an offer that came out of the blue to buy the cheese business and moved on to my third career when I set up Loose Chippings, which I find absorbing and rewarding, constantly throwing up fresh challenges as clients each bring their own requirements to a project.
 A course in graphic design at Central Saint Martins in London was hugely helpful in extending my understanding of the subject and honing the skills which I now deploy to the benefit of clients.

 I have always enjoyed and benefited from industry associations and qualifications within the fields in which I have worked.
 I am a Past Chairman of The Specialist Cheesemakers’ Association, a Chevalier du Tastevin of Burgundy, a Chevalier de Bordeaux, a Chevalier du Taste-Fromage de France.
 I hold Diplomas from The United Kingdom Cheese Guild and The Wine and Spirit Education Trust.